ooloth/scripts/README.md

 These scripts are highly experimental and intended for my personal learning and enjoyment. 🤓🕺

-Feel free to copy anything you find useful, but expect everything you see her to change!
+Everything you see could change at any time, but feel free to copy anything you find useful!